 Google Data Studio is one of the latest tools to come out of Google’s development team.
 The platform allows you to turn the data from other Google platforms or spreadsheets into informative dashboards and reports that are easy to read and fully customisable.
 Instead of manually trying to gather data from all sorts of different reports, the platform clearly displays relevant information in a way that tells a story.
 It helps you to form accurate conclusions about your digital activity.

-Our experimentation started with a desire to make our monthly client reports easier to understand.
+Our experimentation started with a desire to make our monthly digital marketing reports easier to understand.
 Instead of presenting data without context, we wanted to share information that was relevant and clear.

 Google Data Studio gives us the power to reach in and explore the data stories that inform our recommendations.
 We create dashboards to track the metrics most relevant to our campaigns or goals in real-time, then compare and highlight points in time to analyse their success.
 The accurate, relevant and actionable information that we’re now able to easily display to people is exciting!
 Just ask the data nerds among us.